 Want to find that one check, deposit, or transfer?
 No problem.
-I discuss this technique earlier in the book, but it's appropriate here, too.
+I discuss this technique elsewhere in the book, but it's appropriate here, too.
 The Edit menu's Find command provides a handy way for doing just such a thing.
 Here's what you do:

-1. Choose Edit⇔Find, and click the Advanced Find tab.
+1. Choose Edit⇔Find and then click the Advanced tab.